l0stinfr0st/Vehicle-Rental-System-Full-Stack/README.md

 ### 5. Project Management

 Managing this project from start to finish taught me valuable lessons in time management, planning, and documentation.
 I learned how to break down tasks into manageable pieces, prioritize features, and maintain clear documentation for future reference.

+### 6. AWS

+I learned how to use AWS to host a static website using S3 bucket and cloudfront.
+I also utilized S3 to store images so they can be referenced by my database using their URL.
+This also helped me learn about computer networks and how to use the cloud.

 ## Next Steps